Guns and Family; A Grampa’s Perspective on our Youth

 Last Sunday, my middle grandson Aaron, posted a picture on Facebook of his 18th birthday present.
 A 12 gauge Mossberg shotgun!
 Good all-around gun, 28-inch barrel, modified choke, vent rib, with duck plug in it!

 Why is this important?

-For many reasons; especially in this era of gun control debates, and anti gun hysteria and family breakdown in all areas of life.
+For many reasons; especially in this era of gun control debates, anti-gun hysteria, and family breakdown in all areas of life.

 A few points to consider:

-1. Aaron is a good student, a high school athlete, musician and voted "Heart of his highschool" by his peers.
+- Aaron is a good student, a high school athlete, musician, and was voted "heart of his highschool" by his peers.
 In other words a nice, sensitive, well rounded young man, and he hunts!

-2. In our family guns are a "right of passage to adulthood", just like drivers license or high school diploma.
+- In our family guns are a "right of passage to adulthood", just like driver’s license or high school diploma.
 Aaron has been target shooting on our property in Bailey since he was 11-12 years old!
-Rifles, pistols, Bows and even a sling shot, all potentially lethal weapons.
+Rifles, pistols, bows, and even a slingshot…all potentially lethal weapons.
 He got a .22 for his 14th birthday for target shooting and small game like squirrels & rabbits, a 30-06 for deer & elk at 16, and now a 12 gauge for birds & water fowl.

-5. Finally, when our hunting pictures flash up on our digital photo frame, I can smell the leaves, burning logs and all those smells of nature, which take me back to those days in the woods where by son & grandsons, grew to be men & hunters!
+- Finally, when our hunting pictures flash up on our digital photo frame, I can smell the leaves, burning logs, and all those smells of nature, which take me back to those days in the woods where my son & grandsons, grew to be men & hunters!